vtexdocs/dev-portal-content/docs/guides/Getting-Started/fulfillment.md

 ### 3. Warehouse

-[Warehouse](https://help.vtex.com/en/tutorial/warehouse--6oIxvsVDTtGpO7y6zwhGpb) is the physical location where you store your products.
+A [Warehouse](https://help.vtex.com/en/tutorial/warehouse--6oIxvsVDTtGpO7y6zwhGpb) is the physical location where you store your products.
 The items sold go from the warehouse to the loading dock for the carriers to deliver them.
 By default, when you create a new warehouse, it is generated as activated.

 * [POST - Create/update warehouse](https://developers.vtex.com/docs/api-reference/logistics-api#post-/api/logistics/pvt/configuration/warehouses)
 * [POST - Activate warehouse](https://developers.vtex.com/docs/api-reference/logistics-api#post-/api/logistics/pvt/configuration/warehouses/-warehouseId-/activation)